 Village of Livermore, New Hampshire – Incorporated by the state of New Hampshire in 1876, Livermore was a logging town in the late 19th and early 20th centuries.
-It was located along the Sawyer River Railroad in the White Mountains.
+The village of Livermore was located along the Sawyer River Railroad, on the Sawyer River, in the White Mountains.
 Both the railroad and town were owned by the Saunders family.
 At its peak, the population of Livermore was around 150-200 people, but as time progressed more and more people left the town.
 The town of Livermore was officially dissolved in 1951.

-The history of Livermore has been very well documented over the years, so instead of repeating what can be easily found on the internet I want to take you on a photo tour of one of the more interesting ghost towns in the New Hampshire White Mountains.
+The history of Livermore has been well documented over the years.
+So instead of repeating what can be easily found on the internet, I will take you on a photo tour of one of the more interesting ghost towns in the New Hampshire White Mountains.

 Redstone Granite Quarry – Conway, New Hampshire

 Redstone Granite Quarry, New Hampshire – The Redstone Granite Quarry is an abandoned quarry at the base of Rattlesnake Mountain in Redstone, New Hampshire (part of the town of Conway).
 The quarry opened in the late eighteen hundreds, closed in the nineteen forties and at one time employed over three hundred men.
 The history of the quarry has been well documented, so I will show you the actual quarry site.

 The village of Redstone was originally a company town built by the Maine and New Hampshire Granite Co.
 It had a church, boarding house, housing for employees, post office, railroad station, school, and numerous other buildings.
 The green and pink granite harvested from the Redstone Quarry can still be found in buildings and monuments throughout New England and beyond.